JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 So here `getMaterialScore` will loop over all the pieces for a color and sum its values up.
 Here The `Score` is in "centipawns" so a pawn is worth 100 centipawns.
 The scores for the other pieces roughly follow traditional wisdom.
 Bishops are worth a little bit more than knights, rooks are more, and finally queens.
 I decided to give kings no score.
-Honestly for no real reason since if you lose a king, you lose anyway.
+Honestly for no real reason other than if you lose a king, you lose anyway.

 Pure piece score eval is decent but it can be a little lacking.
 So I also give a score for where a piece is on the board.